builong1999/Traffic-Monitoring/PreStage/Label/readme.txt

 •	make-label.py
-*Mode = 1
-	Create Label with click or drag the mouse and enter *Mode = 2
+Create Label with click the mouse and enter
-	Delete Label with click or drag the mouse and enter *Change Mode: click icon
+Delete Label with drag the mouse and enter